andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-letter-home.md

 Dear Aunt Annie --

-"Somewhat suprirsed" to receive your letter the other day -- but that wasn't anything to how glad I was to get it!
+"Somewhat surprised" to receive your letter the other day -- but that wasn't anything to how glad I was to get it!

 Things are pretty busy around here these days -- you know we are coming home!